funkman1/nexusACR/README.md

     b.
 Password

 9. Under inbound port rules, allow default selected ports of SSH(22)
-10. Move on to the disks page, leave the disks size as image default and for disks type i chose standard SSD.
+10. Move on to the disks page, leave the disk size as image default, and for disk type, I chose standard SSD.
-11. Onto the networking page, you must chose a virtual network and subnet, i used the deafult inputs here as i created a resource group.
+11. Onto the networking page, you must choose a virtual network and subnet, I used the default inputs here as I created a resource group.
-12. Enable delete public IP and NIC when VM is deleted for nicer clean up.
+12. Enable delete public IP and NIC when VM is deleted for nicer cleanup.
-13. For the mangement, monitoring, and advanced sections, feel free to review some of the configuration here but i left everything as default.
+13. For the management, monitoring, and advanced sections, feel free to review some of the configuration here but I left everything as default.
-14. Review the VM configuartion on the review + create screen and if everything looks correct, hit create.
+14. Review the VM configuration on the review + create screen and if everything looks correct, hit create.

 ## Nexus Setup

-1. To run on nexus on our newly created Linux VM, these are the outlined steps
+1. To run  Nexus on our newly created Linux VM, these are the outlined steps

     a.
 Install jdk, wget, and other necessary tools

     b.
-Download nexus tar file & untar the file
+Download the Nexus tar file & untar the file

     c.
-Set up nexus user
+Set up Nexus user

     d.
-Start nexus and access from your web browser
+Start Nexus and access from your web browser
-2. After we SSH into our VM, the first step is make sure our machine packages are up to date.
+2. After we SSH into our VM, the first step is to make sure our machine packages are up to date.

     a.
 Run the command **sudo apt update -y** to retrieve packages that need to be updated

     b.
-Run the command **sudo apt upgrade -y** to download to the updates previously retrieved
+Run the command **sudo apt upgrade -y** to download the updates previously retrieved

-Note: You might have to use yum instead of apt as package manager depends on OS type
+Note: You might have to use yum instead of apt as the package manager depends on the OS type

-3. Next we should install wget so that we can download the tar file from the download site
+3. Next, we should install wget so that we can download the tar file from the download site

     a.
 Run the command **sudo apt install wget -y**

 4. Download and verify Java installation

     a.
-Start by running the **command java** version to display the current version on java installed on the machine.
+Start by running the command **java version** to display the current version of java installed on the machine.

     b.
-If java has not been installed yet, there will be list of commands provided that will offer ways to download java, i chose to use the command **sudo apt install default-jre.**
+If java has not been installed yet, there will be a list of commands provided that will offer ways to download java, I chose to use the command **sudo apt install default-jre.**

     c.
 Verify the java installation by running the command **java -version**
-5. Now lets create directory where we can download the tar file
+5. Now lets create a directory where we can download the tar file

     a.
 Run the command **sudo mkdir /app**, and then **cd app**, and **pwd** to verify you are in the /app directory.
 6. Retrieve the tar download file

     a.
-Go the following link https://help.sonatype.com/en/download.html and copy the download url for the OS and java version you are using.
+Go the to following link https://help.sonatype.com/en/download.html and copy the download URL for the OS and java version you are using.

     b.
 Run the command **sudo wget *CopiedURL***,  to download the tar file